5 reasons to discover Buenos Aires

 One of Latin America’s most populous capitals, Buenos Aires hugs the coast of the immense Rio de la Plata estuary and sprawls inland across the flat pampas grasslands.
 With around 14 million inhabitants and a dense concentration of lofty skyscrapers, the city can seem overwhelming at first, but you’ll rapidly blend in and find yourself revelling in one of the most attractive cities in the world.

 Given its compact centre, you can easily access the majority of the highlights.
 This fascinating city and its curious inhabitants are easily loveable and a stay here is a must.
-The biggest problem will be knowing when to return.
+Your biggest problem will be not wanting to leave.

 The denizens of this metropolis are the result of one of the New World’s most fascinating cultural melting pots.
-Porteños have been described as "Italians, who speak Spanish, believe they are French, but would like to be British", which goes some way to explain these fun-loving people!
+Porteños (from the port) have been described as "Italians, who speak Spanish, believe they are French, but would like to be British", which goes some way to explain these fun-loving people!

 Much like New York, Buenos Aires has received swathes of immigrants over the decades from far and wide; cultures such as French, Armenian, Jewish, Syrian, Prussian and British have hybridized into Porteño, with the dominant two being Italian and Spanish.
-Locals have their own idioms, hand gestures, and a proud way of knowing their 'whatever' is the 'best whatever' in the world.
+Locals have their own idioms, hand gestures,and an infectious vitality: no wonder they invented Tango.

 Buenos Aires & the pampas